-Whole Academy approach to safeguarding:
+Whole Academy Approach to Safeguarding:

-- We understand the importance every member of our staff has through their contact with children in and outside of our academy environment and the particular importance of the roles and relationships they have which places them in a position to identify concerns early, provide help for children and promote children's welfare and prevent concerns from escalating. - As an academy we have a responsibility to provide a safe environment in which children can learn. - We will make every effort to identify children who may benefit from early help and put in place support as soon as a problem emerges at any point in a child's life. - Any staff member who has any concerns about a child's welfare should follow the processes set out in this child protection policy and raise concerns with the designated safeguarding lead or deputy without delay. - All our staff should expect to support social workers and other agencies following any referral, especially if they were involved in being alert to or receiving a disclosure of risk, harm or abuse or harassment from a child. - Our senior designated safeguarding lead will provide support to staff to carry out their safeguarding duties and who will liaise closely with other services such as children's social care, police, early help, and health were required, as the designated safeguarding lead (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns.
+- We understand the importance every member of our staff has through their contact with children in and outside of our academy environment and the particular importance of the roles and relationships they have which places them in a position to identify concerns early, provide help for children and promote children's welfare and prevent concerns from escalating. - As an academy we have a responsibility to provide a safe environment in which children can learn. we will regularly review our 'safeguarding arrangements', to ensure these remain effective and all children and staff are safe. - We will make every effort to identify children who may benefit from early help and put in place support as soon as a problem emerges at any point in a child's life. - Any staff member who has any concerns about a child's welfare should follow the processes set out in this child protection policy and raise concerns with the designated safeguarding lead or deputy without delay. - All our staff should expect to support social workers and other agencies following any referral, especially if they were involved, in being alert to, or receiving a disclosure of risk, harm or abuse or harassment from a child. - Our senior designated safeguarding lead will provide support to staff to carry out their safeguarding duties and who will liaise closely with other services such as children's social care, police, health and NCC early help service, where required, as the designated safeguarding lead (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns.